paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 ### wheel_sieve_fast_counter.cpp

 This is a self-contained C++ program, which behaves like wheel_sieve_fast.cpp when the printing option is chosen.
-However, when only a count of the primes up to N is required, it runs very much faster.
+However, when only a count of the primes up to N is required, it runs much faster.
 It does so by essentially simulating the fast implementation of the dynamic wheel sieve with a cut-down version using much smaller arrays.